harshvir098/Harshvir-Singh/README.md

 I’m **Harshvir**, a passionate developer driven by a love for technology and a commitment to continuous learning.
 Here, you can explore the projects I’ve completed and those I’m currently working on, along with an overview of my skills.

 ## ⚙️ Technologies and Tools
--Languages: Java (JDBC, Hibernate, Servlets)
+- Languages: Java (JDBC, Hibernate, Servlets)
--Databases: PostgreSQL, MySQL, PgAdmin
+- Databases: PostgreSQL, MySQL, PgAdmin
--Web Development: HTML, CSS, Bootstrap, React.js -Design Tools: Figma
+- Web Development: HTML, CSS, Bootstrap, React.js
+- Design Tools: Figma

 ## 📫 Contact
 - LinkedIn Profile: https://www.linkedin.com/in/harshvirsingh098/